 About

-Richard has developed a niche for complex estate administration matters on behalf of executors, independent administrators, and beneficiaries, especially those with a contentious element.
-Richard is a key member of the firm’s Charity Legacy Administration team and his experience in advising charities covers a wide variety of issues, as well as teaching the inheritance tax modules for the Institute of Legacy Management’s charity legacy officers.
+Richard is a key member of the firm’s Charity Legacy Administration team.
+His work for charities covers a wide range of legacy related issues, including mitigating tax and administering complex or unusual assets, and he teaches the inheritance tax modules for the Institute of Legacy Management’s charity legacy officers.

-Richard was noted as a Leading Associate in the 2024 and 2025 Legal 500 and was named as an ‘Associate to Watch’ in Chambers High Net Worth 2024.
-Richard is also a Full member of the Society of Trust and Estate Practitioners (STEP), the world’s leading organisation for private wealth professionals.
+Richard ranked as a Next Generation Partner in the latest 2026 Legal 500 and was named as an ‘Associate to Watch’ in Chambers High Net Worth 2025.
+Richard is also a full member of the Society of Trust and Estate Practitioners (STEP), the world’s leading organisation for private wealth professionals.

 Richard is admitted to practise in England and Wales.